 Not prioritizing self-care as a massage therapist may lead to decreased productivity and potential burnout, ultimately impacting the financial success of one's business.
-It is important to prioritize regular self-care practices to sustain a sustainable future career.
+It is essential to prioritize regular self-care practices to sustain a sustainable future career.

-Negative Effects on Muscles and Joints
+Adverse Effects on Muscles and Joints

-Skipping warm-up is like diving into a pool without checking the depth - disaster waiting to happen.
+Skipping warm-up is like diving into a pool without checking the depth - a disaster waiting to happen.

 Importance of Preventing Problems in the First Place

 For instance, one therapist I know did not emphasize the importance of preventing problems in the first place early in his career and ended up suffering from chronic pain and even had to take time off work due to multiple surgeries.
-He re-evaluated his approach by practicing self-care regularly which helped him recover while also enabling him to provide better services for clients.
+He re-evaluated his approach by practicing self-care regularly, which helped him recover while also enabling him to provide better services for clients.